sh95014/AppleWin/.github/README.md

 Recent versions of macOS ship with a security feature called Gatekeeper, which requires apps to be "notarized" or the scary warning will appear.
 Given the not-completely-clear legal status of emulating even decades-old hardware, I'm not going to risk my developer account to get Mariani notarized.

-You can disable the warning just for Mariani in Settings > Security & Privacy, or build Mariani yourself in Xcode.
+You can bypass the warning just for Mariani in Settings > Security & Privacy, or build Mariani yourself in Xcode.

 ### Can I launch Mariani from the command line?